gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

 Audience is used to import CSV files containing emails, phone numbers, and other variables in order to populate email/SMS templates for bulk delivery via a Campaign.
-Use this API to get audiences.

 *Returned Response:*